DylanLawless/drug_dev_reg/README.md

 * [MIT 18.S096 Topics in Mathematics with Applications in Finance](https://ocw.mit.edu/courses/18-s096-topics-in-mathematics-with-applications-in-finance-fall-2013/)
 * Video link: <https://www.youtube.com/watch?v=wvXDB9dMdEo&list=PLaLOVNqqD-2G5SSErHfvGqs7ev7kE8_fj&index=1&t=161s>

-### Ecomonic evolving
+### History of economic thought

 I am keeping my notes on macroeconomics here for now.
-While not directly relevent, I want this notes available for perspective.
+While not directly relevant, I want this notes available for perspective.
 <https://www.amazon.com/Economics-Evolving-History-Economic-Thought/dp/069114842>

 * "ext_econ"

 ## Cloning and keys
-Since I work with others and use different accounts, machines, emails, here are some notes incase you or I need them.
+Since I work with others and use different accounts, machines, emails, here are some notes in case you or I need them.

 To push to multiple github accounts with different keys, and different machines, these settings can be used.